Red My Lips with MAHALO

 YOUR SEXUALITY IS YOURS.

-In American culture, sexuality is incredibly taboo, thanks to our Puritan roots, so it’s no wonder that many of us have developed a discomfort when it comes to expressing our own sexuality.
-In the media, both men and women are constantly sexualized to sell products, yet expressing our sexuality in life, we’re called sluts or shamed in some way.
+In American culture, sexuality is incredibly taboo, thanks to our Puritan roots.
+It’s no wonder that many of us have developed a discomfort when it comes to expressing our own sexuality.
+In the media, both men and women are constantly sexualized to sell products.
+And yet, when expressing our sexuality in life, we’re called sluts or shamed in some way.
 If we don’t want to be sexy, objectified, or slut-shamed, we must pretend to be naive A-sexual nuns with no predilection for anything pleasurable.
 It’s absolutely insane, but just as your beauty belongs to you, so too does your sexuality.
 It’s whatever you want to it be; express it however you like.

 YOUR POWER IS YOURS.